 Silver, Blue, Gold

 Nothing is more glorious in the garden than Russian sage.
-Its grey-silver foliage is a perfect combination to the lavender-like flowers on each stem.
+Its grey-silver foliage perfectly combines the lavender-like flowers on each stem.
 Making its depute in early summer, it’s a long, lasting shrub-like perennial that deserves attention in any garden.
-Combine it with Stella-d’Ora daylilies that continuously makes an attractive display.
-Continue the grey-silver foliage with adding Blue Fescue to the border.
+Combine it with Stella-d’Ora daylilies that continuously make an attractive display.
+Continue the grey-silver foliage by adding Blue Fescue to the border.
 The tiny trumpets of the Bellflower (Campanula) marry well with the grey-silver foliage of the fescue.
 Bellflower mimics the blue sky to which it so favorably looks up.

 Burgundy, Red, Chartreuse

-Experimenting with selections of color in a garden container can be fun.
+Experimenting with selections of colors in a garden container can be fun.
 When at the garden center, pull out your favorite color.
-It doesn’t have to be a blooming plant either.
-Here, there is a lot of foliage that lends itself to color all season long with no leftover blooms to groom.
+It doesn’t have to be a blooming plant, either.
+Here, a lot of foliage lends itself to color all season long with no leftover blooms to groom.
 The purples and burgundy of the Purple Fountain Grass (Pennisetum) give it height for the ensemble.
-Below it, I like to add some all-season long colorful ‘Red Flash’ caladiums.
-The Coleus (Solenostemon scutellarioides ‘Colleen’) which has a tint of pinkish-red tie together the combo.
-At the foot of the ensemble, I added a sweet potato vine ‘Margarita’ for its bright chartreuse color.
+Below it, I like to add some all-season-long colorful ‘Red Flash’ caladiums.
+The Coleus (Solenostemon scutellarioides ‘Colleen’), which has a tint of pinkish-red, ties together the combo.
+At the foot of the ensemble, I added a sweet potato vine, ‘Margarita,’ for its bright chartreuse color.